 It’s good for new mums and their babies

-Expectant mothers can also take heart this Easter.
-Tucking into chocolate eggs is good for the baby, according to a study by New Scientist.
+Tucking into chocolate eggs is good for unborn babies, according to a study by New Scientist.

 A study at the University of Helsinki, Finland asked over 300 pregnant women to rate their stress levels and chocolate consumption.

 After the babies were born, they looked for an association between the amount of chocolate their mothers had eaten and the babies’ behaviour.
 Six months after birth, the researchers asked mothers to rate their infants’ behaviour in various categories, including fear, soothability, smiling and laughter.